Meet the Team

 Brad’s acclaimed feature documentary “Landfill Harmonic” garnered over 40 festival wins in 250+ festivals (including SXSW Audience Award and AFI Fest Audience Award), and was acquired by HBO, among other global platforms.
 The Oscar-qualifying film tells the heartwarming story of a youth orchestra in Paraguay that plays instruments made entirely from garbage.
 Brad’s other films include “My Village, My Lobster,” winner of the CINE Golden Eagle for Independent Documentary and “Songs from Bosawas,” an adventure music film that documents the first professional recording of indigenous musicians in Nicaragua’s rainforests.
 He recently edited “Never Too Late: The Doc Severinsen Story” about the Tonight Show bandleader and world-famous trumpeter Doc Severinsen.
 Brad spent three years as a Peace Corps volunteer in Nicaragua, holds an M.A. in Film and Video Production from American University, and is a native of Georgia.
 See more about Brad on IMDB.

-Steve’s feature documentary “Jobs for G.I.s” documents the struggles vets face when they separate from the military to launch new careers in the civilian world, and was acquired by DirecTV’s The Audience Channel.
-“Shattered Sky” told the story of how America led the world to solve the biggest environmental crisis ever seen (the ozone crisis), contrasting that story with climate change.
-It played nationally on PBS, sponsored by Maryland Public Television.
-Steve’s first documentary, “Volcanic Sprint,” is the harrowing story of Africa’s most extreme running race, up and down a live volcano in Cameroon.
-He earned cinematographer and editor credits on 12 episodes of the television series “Bench to Bedside,” acquired by the Australian Broadcasting Corporation.
-Steve also produces branded content for international organizations that do good, which has led him to make films in 30+ countries in the past 15 years.
+Steve has worked 15 years as a non-fiction filmmaker, filming in 30+ countries, primarily producing branded content for international organizations that do good.
+Steve’s feature documentary "Jobs for G.I.s" documents the struggles vets face when they separate from the military to launch new careers in the civilian world, and was acquired by DirecTV’s The Audience Channel.
+"Shattered Sky" tells the story of how America led the world to solve the biggest environmental crisis ever seen (the ozone crisis), contrasting with climate change.
+It played on PBS, sponsored by Maryland Public Television.
+Steve’s first film, "Volcanic Sprint," is the harrowing story of Africa’s most extreme running race, up and down a live volcano in Cameroon.
+When Covid decimated the documentary business, Steve became increasingly interested in web3, and the result was co-founding Perpetuo Films.
 Steve holds an MA in Economics and African Studies from Johns Hopkins SAIS, and lived in Cameroon as a young man.
-See more about Steve on IMDB and follow him on Twitter.
+Follow Steve on Twitter.
+Steve at IMDB.